cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 In websites or digital services, do not use *italics*.
 This makes text harder to read.
 Use **bold** for emphasis instead.
 In an image caption or data chart note, use smaller text.

+We use italics in a few of our word list entries in this guide to give the full Latin phrase for some initials.
+The italics signals this phrase is in another language.
+This is a limited exception.

 ### Larger introductory text

 On webpages, use larger introductory text on the first paragraph to state its most important takeaway.
 This sets people’s expectations about what they’ll find on this page and if it’s valuable to them.